JoanMonserrat/Difference-btw-2-runs/README.md

 - Tables to add the information in nLO

-VM used for the testing: M2I2871 but need to check if still works
+VM used for the testing: